This is a guest blog by Edeline Wrigh artist, writer, and creativity coach.

 Want more solutions to your marketing woes and answers to your FAQs about book marketing?

-Join the free 30-day Indie Book Marketing Challenge and get relief from doing it all and going it alone.
+Join the 30-day Indie Book Marketing Challenge and get relief from doing it all and going it alone.

 Today’s guest blog is by Melissa Hebbe.
 She is a social media strategist for boutiques, shops and product sellers and blogs all about social media marketing over at melissahebbe.com